 The objective of this lab is to introduce the software and hardware development tools to be used in EEL 4712 to design, construct, and test digital circuits.
-In particular, you will review the use of the Quartus2 software package from Altera for the synthesis of a digital design.
-You will be creating an 8-bit adder using the schematic features of Quartus, and a 4-bit ripple-carry adder using VHDL.
-Both designs will be synthesized in Quartus and simulated in ModelSim (Altera edition).
-Also, you will be introduced to the Altera DE0 board and to the techniques of using an oscilloscope and logic state analyzer (LSA) to test a constructed digital circuit.
+In particular, you will review the use of the Quartus software package from Altera for the synthesis of a digital design.
+You will be creating an 8-bit counter using the schematic features of Quartus, and a 4-bit ripple-carry adder using VHDL.
+Both designs will be synthesized in Quartus and simulated in ModelSim.
+Also, you will be introduced to the DE10-lite board, the Digilent Analog Discovery, and to the techniques of using an oscilloscope and logic state analyzer (LSA) to test a constructed digital circuit.